 Google Cardboard is mostly the first app anyone installs when they get a Google Cardboard viewer, so chances are you might already be pretty well acquainted.
 The official app brings you various cool demos like Earth, Exhibit, Photo Sphere, Tour Guide etc. along with the 360 Video Channel.
 It also includes a cool VR game and a “Get Apps” section that lets you install VR compatible apps.
 If you are just getting started with a Google Cardboard, the official Google Cardboard app is a must have.

 The official Google Cardboard Camera app lets you capture panoramic pictures with depth & sound from your smartphones, which you can later view on your Cardboard viewer.
 The photos taken from the app will be available in all its virtual reality glory when viewed from the VR device.

 Google’s Street View comes with Google Cardboard integration, so you can visit various landmarks all across the world through virtual reality.
 You can just tap the Google Cardboard icon while selecting a landmark to activate the VR mode.

 6. NYT VR

-VRSE is another great app, if you are looking for VR content that feels futuristic.
+Formerly known as VRSE, Within is said to be one of the coolest VR experiences available on Google Cardboard.
 The app features high quality video clips including some original content along with a few CGI rendered 3D VR short films that really make the most of the Cardboard platform.
 You will have to download these clips first, which are around 500 MBs, so be sure to connect to a WiFi network.

 8. War of Words